Tsetlin Machines

 Michael Lvovitch Tsetlin photographed with Victor Varshavsky in 1961

-A Tsetlin machine (TM) is a field of machine learning algorithms, and associated computational architectures, that uses the principles of learning automata, called Tsetlin automata (TA), and game theory to create logic propositions for the classification of data obtained from the environment surrounding this machine.
+A Tsetlin machine is a field of machine learning algorithms, and associated computational architectures, that uses the principles of learning automata, called Tsetlin automata, and game theory to create logic propositions for the classification of data obtained from the environment surrounding this machine.
 These automata configure connections between input literals, representing the features in the input data, and propositions that are used to produce classification decisions.
 Then, on the basis of the detection whether the decisions were correct or erroneous, the feedback logic calculates penalties and rewards to the automata.

 A simple automata as detailed by Michael Tsetlin in his book 'Automation theory and modeling of biological systems'